Inferring Capabilities from Task Performance with Bayesian Triangulation: Measurement Layout Specifications

-The value $\nu$ represents a noise prior that represents a constant model set to 1 $-$ average performance.
-Finally, $ScaledBeta$ represents a scaled beta distribution to an interval different from $[0,1]$.
-Note that a beta distribution has two parameters that need to be estimated.
+The function $\sigma$ is the standard logistic function while $\omega$ is a parameterised weighting function, where the value $\nu$ represents a noise prior that represents a constant model set to 1 $-$ average performance.
+The function $\mu$ is a margin, defined as

-Finally, Fig.~\ref{fig:infResAAIO} shows the complete inference results for the 68 agents in the AAIO.
-The agents are ordered by the aggregate success rate at the collection of task instances.
-We see that, for the agents in the middle of the table in particular, our approach is able to decompose agent capabilities at this task into the constituent navigation and visual abilities.
-Bias has a more diverse behaviour throughout the table, with strong biases for extremely low scoring agents too, such as with agents `ahorizon' and `Octopus'.

-Equally, we can see that the detected bias can account for poor performance.
-Compare `Thursday' and `MadStorks' which share a similar overall success rate (0.30 vs. 0.28) despite the fact that `Thursday' has much more navigation ability than `MadStorks' and they have similar visual abilities.
-This is explained by `Thursday''s much larger bias towards moving to the right (0.73 vs 0.4) even if the reward is to the left.